Drug and Alcohol Policy

 - Drugs prescribed by any person licensed to prescribe or dispense controlled substances: Drugs used in accordance with their instructions for medicinal purposes are not prohibited unless they cause side effects that may impair a student’s ability to participate in the education programs and activities of the College properly and safely or an employee’s capability to perform work responsibilities properly and safely.
 If an employee feels that the side effects of prescription medication may jeopardize his/her ability to perform the job safely, the employee should consult with his/her supervisor.
 The supervisor shall consult with Human Resources to determine whether temporary placement in another position is necessary, or whether another accommodation is possible.

-- The possession or use of both recreational marijuana and medical marijuana is prohibited in any College program or activity, even if off campus.
-Legal use of recreational or medical marijuana off campus (when not affiliated with a College program or activity) is not subject to this policy unless it impairs job or academic performance, or has other side effects that may impair a student or employee’s ability to complete work responsibilities or participate in the educational programs of the College properly and safely.
+- The possession or use of recreational marijuana, medical marijuana and CBD is prohibited in any College program or activity, even if off campus.
+Legal use of recreational marijuana, medical marijuana or CBD off campus (when not affiliated with a College program or activity) is not subject to this policy unless it impairs job or academic performance, or has other side effects that may impair a student or employee’s ability to complete work responsibilities or participate in the educational programs of the College properly and safely.

 - Reasonable and responsible use of alcohol during work time (if the work is located off campus) is permitted for legitimate business purposes involving a client of the college, such as donor or stakeholder cultivation.